RainbowHackerHorse/FreeBSD-On-Linode/README.txt

 	IPv4 DNS is set to 8.8.8.8
 	IPv6 is assigned via SLAAC
 	IPv6 DNS is set to 2600:3c03::5 (Newark)

+Packages:
+	`pkg` has been bootstrapped.
+No database has been created and no other ports installed.

 You can verify integrity of the image by downloading freebsd111-linode.sig from either my github or the fileserver you found this on.
 Grab my key (0x5F94763A) and run `gpg --verify freebsd111-linode.sig freebsd111-linode.img`

+Installation is as simple as:
+1. Create a new disk.
+2. Boot into rescue mode
+3. Run